 - For suppliers from developing countries, the opportunities can be found in the export of canned exotic fruit (guavas, mangoes, mangosteens, papayas, tamarinds, cashew apples, lychees, jackfruit, sapodilla plums, passion fruit, carambola and pitahaya), as those products are increasingly imported in Europe.
 There is also an increasing demand and a growth in imports of canned ginger, asparagus, artichokes, beans, cappers, sweet peppers and sauerkraut.

 - Identify who the largest importers of your product are on selected large or fast-growing markets.
-You can start with searching on the internet or read more about supply chains in Europe in our study of Market channels and segments for processed fruit and vegetables.

 - Next to aiming at exports to the largest European importers, consider countries that are seeing growth in imports, such as Eastern or Central Europe.